-The School provides PTO benefits to eligible employees to enable them to take paid time off for rest and recreation.
+The School provides PTO benefits to eligible employees to enable them to take paid time off for vacation and sick leave needs.
 The School believes that this time is valuable for employees in order to enhance their productivity and to make their work experience with the School personally satisfying.

-In addition, Method follows the calendar below regarding paid breaks and holidays for eligible staff:
+In addition, Method the included calendar below regarding paid breaks and holidays for eligible staff: